Archbishop's Committee for Eucharistic Adoration

 Key Factors Contributing to the Successful Institution of Perpetual Adoration and Increased Participation in Eucharistic Adoration

 - Pastor's firm belief in the graces of Eucharistic Adoration and communication of these graces to his parishioners,

 - Primary responsibility for Eucharistic Adoration resting with a Lay Coordinator and a committee, which report to the Pastor or his designee,

 - Six to eight people meet once a week to pray for success,

-- Regular, eye catching bulletin articles (see below, "Promotion and Publicizing in the Parish"),
+- Regular, eye catching bulletin notes (see below, "Promotion and Publicizing in the Parish"),

 - Expertise of an experienced coordinator from another successful parish (Also see sign-up weekends),